-In order for students to attend their clinical rotations, they must provide the program with the following documentation:
+In order for students to attend their clinical rotations, they must upload the following documentation to ATrack:

-- 1. Verification that a physical examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP).

-- 2. Vaccination verification form indicating the following vaccination have been completed:
+- 1. Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - 2.
+Vaccination Verification indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis (Tdap). - 3.
+Verification of a Tuberculosis (TB) test completed within the past 12 months. - 4.
+Verification of antibody titers, influenza vaccination, or vaccine declination due to vaccine allergy or other adverse reaction is required on an annual basis. - 5.
+Verification of COVID-19 vaccination, or vaccine declination due to vaccine allergy or religious exemption. - 6.
+Caregiver background check.
+Information on how to complete the healthcare provider background check will be provided by the Program Director after applicants have accepted their admission to the MAT.

-- a.
-MMR

-- b.
-Varicella

-- c.
-Hepatitis B

-- d.
-Tetanus-Diphtheria-Pertussis (Tdap).

-- 3. Proof of a Tuberculosis (TB) test completed within the past 12 months.

-- 4. Proof of influenza vaccination or antibody titers.

-- 5. Proof of COVID-19 vaccination.